 When I first started writing my blog it was my little piece of pink in a world full of a blue, in other words it was my release to be girly, write about make up and clothing and escape the constant refereeing and child wrangling that had become my life after having two boys.
 However this quickly became more about them than it did about anything girly and instead I now find myself reviewing family days out a lot more and make up and clothes a lot less, so when I was invited to a celebrity MUA master class with Amy from Amy’s Makeup box in associations with Debenhams I was over joyed.

-I managed to convince a fellow blogger and good friend, Charlie, to come with me and true to form we decided to make a weekend of it and stayed the night before in a hotel, dined in the slug and lettuce and enjoyed cocktails in the Alchemist before catching some sleep ready for our masterclass on the Sunday morning.
+I managed to convince a fellow blogger and good friend, Charlie, to come with me and true to form we decided to make a weekend of it and stayed the night before in one of the many hotels Manchester has to offer.
+We dined in the slug and lettuce and enjoyed cocktails in the Alchemist before catching some sleep ready for our masterclass on the Sunday morning.

 When we arrived, I’ll be honest, it wasn’t what I was expecting, having never been to a an event like this before I thought I was going to learn how to do my own make up, which is seriously something that I need and in some ways this is what happened but I was expecting it to be an opportunity for me to copy there and then what was being done and practice as we went along.
 Unfortunately this wasn’t how the event unfolded, instead we sat and watched Amy apply make up to her model as she talked us through the process.